laaners/yugioh_comprehensive_rulebook/README.md

 </div>

 - If you Tribute Summon in face-down Defense Position, it is called a Tribute Set.
 A monster Tribute Set on the field is NOT considered Summoned.
-- When a card explains a special method to Tribute Summon a monster, you **References**:can also Tribute Set the monster by the same method
+- When a card explains a special method to Tribute Summon a monster, you can also Tribute Set the monster by the same method

+*References*:
 <p align="left">
 	<ol>
 		<li>